 make an appointment to talk, call Patty Norris at 575 - 0119 or email her at firstname.lastname@example.org.
 You can also call Fr.
 Michael Cordier at 575-0119.
 May the Spirit help you ask a question and begin the most exciting journey of a lifetime.

-Interested in registering for the upcoming school year?
+Interested in registering into our Catholic School?
 Please contact the SASEAS School Office, 575-0093; or the Seton Preschool Office, 575-9900 for more information.

 Vocation Minute ~ View this Video ~ Pope Francis: Do you want to be a priest?